kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 * [TC2] Valid annotation values are parsed and summed for pods in `NodeToBeRemoved.PodsToReschedule`.
 * [TC3] Nodes with lower total disruption cost are preferred within the same existing ordering group.
 * [TC4] Existing `riskyNodes` and `okNodes` ordering is preserved.
+* [TC5] Candidates with lower preliminary disruption cost are evaluated before higher-cost candidates before node-removal simulation.
+* [TC6] Existing candidate order is preserved when preliminary disruption costs are equal.
+* [TC7] Pods that do not require rescheduling, such as DaemonSet pods, are not included in disruption cost calculation.
+* [TC8] Existing behavior is unchanged when the annotation is absent.
+* [TC9] Increasing a pod's disruption cost does not make an otherwise equivalent node more preferred for removal.